seleniumbase/SeleniumBase/integrations/node_js/ReadMe.md

 <h2><img src="https://seleniumbase.io/img/logo6.png" title="SeleniumBase" width="32" /> Creating a Test Runner with NodeJS + Express</h2>

 You can create a customized web app for running SeleniumBase tests by using NodeJS and Express.
-(This tutorial assumes that you've already installed SeleniumBase by following the instructions from the [top-level ReadMe](https://github.com/seleniumbase/SeleniumBase/blob/master/README.md) file.)
+(This tutorial assumes that you've already installed [SeleniumBase](https://github.com/seleniumbase/SeleniumBase).

 <img src="https://seleniumbase.io/other/node_runner.png" title="Node Runner" />

+#### 0. Clone SeleniumBase from GitHub

+* You'll need to work with the files located in the [integrations/node_js](https://github.com/seleniumbase/SeleniumBase/tree/master/integrations/node_js) folder.

 #### 1. Install NodeJS (if not installed)